crashworks3d/Iron_Man_Servo/README.md

 [![alt text][7.1]][7]
 [![alt text][8.1]][8]

+## **WARNING!!!**

+If you have an AM2, AM3 or AM4 board, _**DO NOT USE THIS CODE!!!**_  Contact us directly for the code that is compatible.
+Attempting to upload this code will void any support and potentially render your board useless.

 ## Getting Started

 It will be helpful but not necessary if you have a basic level of programming experience as well as a little experience programming Arduino micro controllers.
 This project was created using the [Aurduino IDE](https://www.arduino.cc/).
 Clone or download this repository at your own risk.